Lent and Karaoke

 Let the fasting begin.

-I woke up this morning at 7 to the howling of dogs and the blast of karaoke noise – not again! – coming from my neighbor’s house on the other side of the agricultural water canal.
-This will last until after midnight, I know, despite the ban at the strike of 10.
-My sister had a hard time listening to her Korean telenovela so she sent our gardener to the neighbor with a message to tone down the volume of the sound system.
-Stop at 10 p.m, or face consequences – police banging on their door.
-It’s a useless threat I know but I keep on trying nevertheless.
+I woke up this morning at 7 to the howling of dogs and the blast of karaoke—not again!—from my neighbor’s house on the other side of the patubig, the agricultural water canal.
+A church congregation, my gardener told me, was commemorating some religious event—a kind of foundation day or something.
+I know that this will last until after midnight, despite the ban at the strike of 10 in the evening.
+My sister, who was home for the holidays, had a hard time listening to her Korean telenovela, so she sent our gardener to the neighbor to ask them to tone down the sound system.
+Stop at 10 p.m., or face the consequences—village patrol knocking on their door.
+A threat no one heeds, I know, but I keep trying nevertheless.
 No one really listens to the authorities, especially after one too many.
 And the authorities don’t really care.
-They didn’t do anything, I supposed when I called to complain about that cacophony of noise coming somewhere not too far from my house.
+They didn’t do anything, I suppose, when I called to complain about the disturbing noise coming from somewhere near my house.
 Yes, they always have to be in the area where I live!
-A church congregation, my gardener told me, was commemorating some church event– a kind of foundation day or something.
-It didn’t stop until I heard the roosters crowed the third time, reminding me of St. Peter denying knowledge of his master.
-With their exaggerated worshipping and adoration of their gods, St. Peter, I am sure, would deny knowledge of this congregation.
+It didn’t stop until I heard the roosters crow a third time, reminding me of the biblical story of St. Peter weeping bitterly after he denied knowing Jesus three times.
+With their exaggerated worship and adoration of their gods, I am sure St. Peter would deny knowing this congregation.
 I shut my bedroom windows tight and buried my head in my pillows lest I get converted just hearing the leaders and conned members screaming Allelujas and Amens over and over again.
-Aren’t we supposed to be spending a period of time in silence and prayer?
+Aren’t we supposed to spend some time in silence and prayer?

-I was transported back to the Lenten seasons of my childhood when we were not allowed to make noise, especially on a Good Friday.
-We can listen to the radio or watch television, read books and komiks as long as they were about saints – and occasionally about sinners who repented and got an A for good behavior and eventually became saints.
-Listening to their stories, we were enlightened as to how the description „overnight saint“ came about – a title befitting heaps of my friends.
-I am a believer but I cannot say that I had much of a holy life, despite having attended a Catholic school.
-I had, however, an overdose of stories in my childhood to last me a lifetime — about saints and sinners, about fallen angels becoming demons – thanks to my catechism teacher, I wet my “banig” (buri mat) until puberty when the nightmares evolved into fun dreams.
+Hearing the exultations, I was transported to the Lenten seasons of my childhood when we were not allowed to make noise, especially on Good Friday.
+We could listen to the radio or watch television, read books, and comics about saints—and occasionally about sinners who repented and earned an A for good behavior, eventually becoming saints.
+Listening to their stories, we learned how the term ‘overnight saint’ came about—a title fitting many of my friends.
+I am a believer, but I cannot say I had a holy life, despite attending a Catholic school.
+I, however, had an overdose of stories in my childhood about saints and sinners, about fallen angels becoming demons—thanks to my catechism teacher.
+I wet my ‘banig’ (buri mat) until puberty, when nightmares evolved into fun dreams.
 Wet dreams, you know, or maybe you don’t know.

-How many times have my brother and I watched Moses parting the red sea and remained fascinated by the story each time?
-I like the one about Salome seducing King Herod with her erotic dance of the seven veils, and eventually getting what she wanted – the head of poor John served in a dish to please her wicked, wicked mother.
-As a child I had a fixation with Salome – the Bible’s Lolita gyrating her way to the heart and loin of her powerful stepfather.
-The thought of an old stepfather spanking a young stepdaughter – a schoolgirl not yet sixteen – would send me running to the confessions.
-While the priest was giving me my penance of five Our Godfathers and five Hail Marys, my mind would wander to the bedroom where the whore of a stepdaughter ran for cover, the horny stepdad running after her.
+How many times have my brother and I watched Moses part the Red Sea, and how many times have we remained fascinated by the story each time?
+I like the one about Salome seducing King Herod with her erotic dance of the seven veils, and eventually getting what she wanted—the head of poor John served in a dish to please her wicked, wicked mother.
+As a child, I had a fixation with Salome—the Bible’s Lolita gyrating her way to the heart and loins of her powerful stepfather.
+The thought of an old stepfather spanking a young stepdaughter—a schoolgirl not yet sixteen—would send me running to the confessions.
+While the priest was giving me my penance of five Our Fathers and five Hail Marys, my mind would wander to the bedroom where the whore of a stepdaughter ran for cover, the horny stepdad running after her.
 Hail Mary, full of grace …

-The karaoke was getting louder and louder.
-I could hear a twink (I bet it was!) getting passionate with her birits (belting).
-“Share my life, take me for what I am …“ Paying tribute to Whitney and insulting her at the same time.
+The karaoke’s getting louder and louder.
+I could hear a child passionately belting out, ‘Share my life, take me for what I am …’ —paying tribute to Whitney Houston, and at the same time insulting her.
+Honestly, I think the neighborhood’s karaoke obsession is a comedy show of its own.

-Torete, torete … „ a little child was singing or was trying to sing.
+Torete, torete …” The little devil again, non-stop.
 I could not take this song anymore.
-I was tempted to go over and drown that ugly tortoise in the patubig, and I don’t care anymore if I had to recite a million Hail Marys for my penance.
+I was tempted to go over and hurl that ugly tortoise into the mound of dry leaves my gardener set on fire in my backyard.
+Think of grilled pagong (turtle)!
+I don’t care anymore if I have to recite a million Hail Marys for my penance.
 Better this punishment than torture by karaoke.

-Sayang na sayang talaga …“ the same bastard – as off-key as ever!
+Sayang na sayang talaga …” the same bastard belting out the trendy song of the season as off-key as ever!

-A friend went to the Barangay Hall to lodge a complaint on my behalf.
-The karaoke is now running two consecutive days.
-I let them have fun the whole day yesterday until midnight, ignoring speakers in full blast.
-I think I had been a considerate neighbor – still am – but a night and two days of mental flagellation were all this ex-Dominican altar boy can take.
+Wyatt went to the Barangay Hall to lodge a complaint on my behalf.
+The karaoke is now running for two consecutive days.
+I let them have fun all day yesterday until midnight, even with the speakers blasting.
+I think I had been a considerate neighbor—still am—but a night and two days of mental flagellation were all this ex-Dominican altar boy can take.

-Our Father who art in heaven … forgive my trespasses, as I forgive those who trespass against me but, please, take their karaokes away!
+Our Father who art in heaven … forgive my trespasses, as I forgive those who trespass against me.
+Please, take their karaoke away!

 2 Responses so far.